6 Social Media Posts Ideas for Authors!

 Try to stick with a posting schedule, and if you’re struggling to make posts, consider a social media posting tool like Buffer.
 Buffer and other posting tools allow you to schedule posts in advance and then post them on specified dates and times.

 However, a big part of social media is interaction.
-Sites like Instagram and TikTok want you to be online and interact with other members of the community.
+Sites like Instagram and TikTok encourage you to be online and interact with other community members.
 So, keep that in mind.

-If social media has got you down, or you’re struggling to find the time and inspiration, then why not let our team at Indie Publishing Group take the hard work out of the equation and take care of your social media for you.
+If social media has got you down, or you’re struggling to find the time and inspiration, then why not let our team at Indie Publishing Group take the hard work out of the equation and take care of your social media and marketing for you?

 Leave a Reply